microsoft/jacdac/services/line.md

-# Line tracking
+# Line

-A sensor that detects light and dark surfaces, typically used for line following robots.
+A sensor that detects light and dark surfaces, commonly used for line following robots.

     identifier: 0x126c4cb2
     extends: _sensor

 ## Registers

-    ro brightness: u8 / @ reading
+    ro brightness: u16 / @ reading

-Reports the detected brightness.
+Reports the reflected brightness.
 It may be a digital value or, for some sensor, analog value.

     enum Variant: u8 {
         InfraredDigital = 1,
-        InfraredAnalog = 2,
+        InfraredAnalog = 2
-        InfraredAnalog5ch = 3
     }
     const variant?: Variant @ variant